buckmelton/notes/bucks-ruby-notes.md

 **Class Variables** start with @@
 `@@is_a_class_variable = true`
+(see 'Methods' section for info on class-level methods)

 **Local Variables** start with lower case letter or underscore _
 `size = 10`